minibop-logo

 Different types of music to stimulate musical milestones and development.

-When it comes to music and child development, not all types of music are created equal.
-Some types of music can be more beneficial for certain aspects of child development than others.
 Here are some of the types of music that have been found to be particularly effective in stimulating child development:

 Classical Music